 Sign up to receive e-newsletters, discounts and promotions

-An award-winning, Tuscan themed, all suite-style, AAA Three-Diamond hotel, built in 2007.
+An award-winning, Tuscan themed, all suite-style, AAA Three-Diamond hotel.
 Each guestroom features plush bedding; seating area with love seat; lounge chair; coffee table; 42-inch HDTV; desk; and a large bathroom.

 Guests may relax in the spacious breakfast room and enjoy a free, hot breakfast with scrambled eggs, sausage, hash browns, biscuits and gravy, and Belgian waffles.
 Also, fresh-made chocolate chip cookies are served Monday through Thursday afternoons.
 Complimentary USA Today available in the lobby.

 Located three miles from the Capitol, the Governor’s Mansion, the historic Missouri State Penitentiary, Lincoln University, and many government offices.
 Columbia Regional Airport is 25 miles.

 A casual yet elegant bed & breakfast inn overlooking the Missouri River.
 The inn is “bicycle friendly,” offering secured storage and easy access from the Katy Trail via the Jefferson City Trailhead pedestrian/bicycle pathway.

 It is one block from the south end of the bridge; four blocks west of the Capitol and downtown business district.